The Genetics of Taste

 To learn more about the Genetics of PTC and Bitter Taste, click here: PTC The Genetics of Bitter Taste

-If you are looking for a resource to help you or your student learn about DNA, how it is expressed, and how DNA mutations can lead to diseases (including cancer), check out my self-paced, online course DNA Basics, Gene Expression, and DNA Mutations.
+If you are looking for a resource to help you or your student learn about DNA, how it is expressed, and how DNA mutations can lead to diseases (including cancer), check out my self-paced, online course DNA: The Alphabet of Life.
 In it, students will learn how DNA is organized inside cells and how it is expressed through cellular transcription and translation.
 Directions for hands-on labs and activities are included to enhance the learning process.
 Students will practice DNA base-pairing rules, transcription, and using the codon table to translate mRNA into protein.

 In a related online course, Genetics and Heredity, students learn how DNA is expressed as observable traits.
 They learn about dominant and recessive gene alleles by exploring the traits they and their family members possess.
 Students learn the principles of Mendelian Genetics and how to use Punnett Squares to predict the outcome of monohybrid and dihybrid genetic crosses.
 Patterns of non-Mendelian inheritance, including incomplete dominance, codominance, sex-linked traits, polygenic inheritance, and the inheritance of mitochondrial DNA are also explained.
 Throughout the course, concepts are brought to life using real-world examples such as color-blindness, hemophilia, the genetics of human blood types, the genetics of calico cats, and much more.